 "They're not real happy with me," he said after a bizarre sequence in the ninth inning.
 "They said I was stalling."

 Olson had been summoned to pitch the ninth inning as storm clouds rolled over Camden Yards.
 He retired the first two Brewers, and gave up a single to the No. 9 hitter, Scott Fletcher.
 Then the rain came.
 In sheets.

 Plate umpire Rich Garcia gave Olson three pitches to end the game.
 When Olson slipped on the mound on the second, and fell on the third (a 1-1 pitch to Pat Listach), Garcia had no choice but to stop the game.

 "The main thing is, you have to be fair," Garcia said.
 "When you close a game, you can't let one team take advantage because of the grounds.
 Or any other reason.

 "I couldn't afford to take the chance he'd walk the guy [because of poor field conditions], bring the tying run to the plate and one swing ties it."

-After the 64-minute delay, Olson retired Listach on one pitch -- a fly ball to center field.
+After the 64-minute delay, Olson came back to retire Listach on one pitch -- a fly ball to center field.

 "We've been working on Ollie to take a little more time between pitches, but this is ridiculous," Orioles reliever Mike Flanagan said.